espottesmith/espottesmith.github.io/_pages/research.md

 reversible cycling - but it is also notoriously difficult to study.
 I aim to take a new approach to understand how the SEI forms.
 Using reaction networks, one can automatically identify thermodynamically and kinetically favorable reaction pathways to SEI products of interest.
 My colleagues and I have, for instance, recently taken this approach to understand the formation of the newly proposed organic SEI component <a href="/files/papers/xie_data_driven_chemrxiv_2021.pdf">lithium ethylene monocarbonate</a> (LEMC).
-Once we have a sufficiently comprehensive collection of reaction mechanisms, it is possible to construct microkinetic models of SEI formation.
-Such models allow for the observation of competition between SEI products and formation pathways and can provide a mechanistic explanation for structural and compositional trends observed in experiment for the first time.<br>
+With sufficiently comprehensive collection of reaction mechanisms, I then construct microkinetic models of SEI formation.
+Such models allow me to observe competition between SEI products and formation pathways and can provide mechanistic explanations for structural and compositional trends observed in experiment.<br>
-To date, most of my research on SEI formation has focused on lithium-ion batteries, but I am currently working to expand my research and explore SEI formation mechanisms in magnesium-ion batteries, where even less is known regarding SEI formation.
+To date, most of my research on SEI formation has focused on lithium-ion batteries, but I am currently working to expand my research and explore SEI formation mechanisms in magnesium-ion batteries.
 </td>
 <td>
 <div class="project__image">